 Constant and Variable Bit Rates (CBR and VBR)

 Bitrate measures the amount of data that is transferred over a period of time.
-In online video streaming, video bitrate is measured in kilobits per second or kbps.
+In online video streaming, video bitrate is measured in kilobits per second, or kbps.
 Bitrate affects the quality of a video.
-Streaming with a higher bitrate helps you produce higher-quality streams.
+Streaming with higher bitrate helps you produce higher-quality streams.

-Bitrate is also important in the encoding or transcoding stage of the streaming process since this also deals with the transfer of data.
+Bitrate is also something that is important in the encoding or transcoding stage of the streaming process since this too deals with the transfer of data.

 When configuring a camera for CBR, the camera is set to have constant bandwidth consumption.
 The amount of compression applied increases as more changes are occurring.
 This can add compression artefacts to the image and degrade image quality.
 With CBR, the image quality will be sacrificed to meet the bandwidth target.
 If the target is reasonably set, this degradation may be hardly noticeable and it gives a stable basis for calculating storage and planning the network.
 For IP surveillance cameras installed in a local-area network (LAN) with low network utilization or when storage space is abundant, VBR is recommended to maintain the best image quality, whereas CBR can help control bandwidth-restricted environments.